 Pupil Premium was introduced by the Department for Education (DfE) in 2011, as additional funding for pupils who receive Free School Meals and are Looked After Children.
-The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers by ensuring that funding to tackle disdvantage pupils reaches the pupils who need it most.
+The Pupil Premium is additional funding to help schools close the attainment gap between pupils from low-income and other disadvantaged families, and their peers.
+If a pupil has been eligible for Free School Meals (FSM) at any point over the past 6 years or has been looked after for one day or more (Child Looked After), the school receives an amount per head within their budget.
+A provision is also made for pupils who have a parent in the armed services.
+The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage pupils reaches the pupils who need it most.
 From September 2012 the Government has required schools to publish online information about how they have used the Pupil Premium.
-It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responisbility.
-In the 2017 to 2018 financial year, schools will receive £1320 for each primary aged child registered as eligible for free school meals at any point in the last six years.
-Schools also receive £1,500 for each looked after child at their school.
+It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
+In the 2020 – 2021 financial year, schools will receive £1345 for each primary aged child registered as eligible for free school meals at any point in the last six years.
+Schools also receive £2,300 for each looked after child at their school.

 For more information on how we have spent our Pupil Premium allocation, please click on the links below to download out annual report.